 Experience Requirements for Computer Forensics Investigators

 Many computer forensics investigators pursue experience in law enforcement or information technology.
 Often, positions require between 18 months to five years of experience.
 No matter which path you choose, most positions require a four-year bachelor's degree.
-Advanced degrees may lessen experience requirements.
+A master's degree in computer forensics may lessen experience requirements.

 Professionals without a significant background in computers and forensics can complete bootcamps like the certified computer examiner program from the International Society of Forensic Computer Examiners (ISFCE).
 This in-person bootcamp lasts a week and leads to a credential that can help professionals qualify for computer forensics careers.